ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/retrieve.rst

 Retrieve All Victims
 ^^^^^^^^^^^^^^^^^^^^

-To retrieve all Victims, use the following query:
+Send the following request to retrieve data for all Victims:

 .. code::